 Interested in making a difference for the children in the rural Northeast of Laos?
 The Bamboo School Foundation is looking for volunteer English teachers, who are willing to work at one of their schools for a period of 2-3 months.
-Contact them via their Facebook page or write an email to: [email protected].

 More info about Die Bambusschule

 “Our Foundation was founded in 2006 and we believe that education and health are the most important preconditions of any further sustainable development.
-Therefore, our foundation initiates, plans and finances various undertakings regarding the respective infrastructure, such as schools, boardinghouses, health centers, surveys and employs volunteers in our project area – the Muang Ngoi District.
+Therefore, our foundation initiates, plans and finances various undertakings regarding the respective infrastructure, such as schools, boardinghouses, health centres, surveys and employs volunteers in our project area – the Muang Ngoi District.

 At the moment, we are primarily looking for English teachers for our school.
 Since 2006, we’ve built three primary schools, one boarding house and one secondary school in the Muang Ngoi District.
 So, most likely, the volunteer will be working with primary school kids.